Sydney Fox: Popular culture and archaeology

 Archaeology as a field of study has often been incorrectly portrayed by popular culture and mass media.
 False stereotypes glamorise it with the use of violence and thrill.
 Relic Hunter is an example of how a profession can be altered to fit public interests.
 Although Relic Hunter has faults in its portrayal of the profession, the overall concept of searching for relics and uncovering historical archives is relevant.
 While Fox is portrayed as a young professional to the field, her sex appeal is used to intrigue viewers and place a different spin on a female archaeologist/professor.
 Like real archaeologists, Fox does not hunt relics for glory or monetary gain, but so that they can be studied and learned from.

 Setting

 The show takes place in a variety of different settings across the globe; therefore its archaeological appeal can be interesting for a wide range of viewers.
 As the episodes follow Fox on different "hunts", the theme of the adventurous archaeologist searching for treasures is rampant throughout the series.
 The three seasons of Relic Hunter were created to have a multitude of different settings.
 Themes such as violence and the notion of discovery are intertwined with a sense of romance between characters Fox and Bailey.
 The idea of danger constantly being within hands reach makes the series both exciting and enticing to watch.
 This is a popular trend in contemporary archaeology programs.

+Yasmin Jiwani argues that Fox "represents the quintessential assimilated Asian American woman."